 So, the first way that you can increase the level of intimacy in your relationship is through disclosure and responsiveness, or doing the “into me see” thing.

 Husbands, Caleb has some words of wisdom for you.
-When you let your wife see your emotions, that creates far ore intimacy than when you let your wife just see facts and information about you.[ii]
+When you let your wife see your emotions, that creates far more intimacy than when you let your wife just see facts and information about you.[ii]

 It’s cute and fun and worthwhile for you to share that you got a bike for your sixth birthday.
 However, when you tell her how you felt after you fell off your new bike and your dad got all mad at you for scratching it, that will create greater intimacy than just telling her you got a bike.

-Again, when you complain about the guys at work, that’s find.
+Again, when you complain about the guys at work, that’s fine.
 You need to share.
 When you tell her you’re afraid of losing your job though, and that you’re carrying this fear around like a dark cloud in your heart, that will create intimacy far deeper than the facts regarding your work situation.

 Wives, the same deal goes for you.
 You need to be connecting emotionally with your husband.
 Intimacy is built up when I let you see into my emotional world.
 That’s very vulnerable.